Ooggle/writeups/HeroCTF_v3/Kernel/Ring0_calling.md

 With a quick look, we find the file `/BACKUP/syscall_64.tbl`, and we can see something interesting inside:
 ![Ring0Calling_syscall_list.png](images/Ring0Calling_syscall_list.png)

 This is the list of the [syscalls](https://en.wikipedia.org/wiki/System_call) on the machine.
-Sys_hero seems to be a newly added syscall.
+Sys_hero seems to be a newly added one.

 Therefore, we can make a simple program in C to call this custom system call.